Imakheri/IP-Food/README.md

 #### Frontend

-Se debe desarrollar una aplicación de React/Redux que contenga las siguientes pantallas/rutas.
+A React / Redux application must be developed that contains the following screens / paths.

-__Pagina inicial__: deben armar una landing page con
+__Main Page__: you should put together a landing page with:
-- [ ] Alguna imagen de fondo representativa al proyecto
+- [ ] Some background image representative of the project
-- [ ] Botón para ingresar al home (`Ruta principal`)
+- [ ] Button to enter home (`Main route`)

-__Ruta principal__: debe contener
+__Main Route__: must contain
-- [ ] Input de búsqueda para encontrar recetas por nombre
+- [ ] Search input to find recipes by name
-- [ ] Área donde se verá el listado de recetas.
-Deberá mostrar su:
+- [ ] area where you will see the list of recipes.
+You must show your:
-  - Imagen
+  - Image
-  - Nombre
+  - Name
-  - Tipo de dieta (vegetariano, vegano, apto celíaco, etc)
+  - Diet type (vegetarian, vegan, suitable for celiac disease, etc)
-- [ ] Botones/Opciones para filtrar por por tipo de dieta
+- [ ] Buttons / Options to filter by diet type
-- [ ] Botones/Opciones para ordenar tanto ascendentemente como descendentemente las recetas por orden alfabético y por puntuación
+- [ ] Buttons / Options to sort recipes both in ascending and descending order by alphabetical order and by score
-- [ ] Paginado para ir buscando y mostrando las siguientes recetas, 9 recetas por pagina, mostrando las primeros 9 en la primer pagina.
+- [ ] Paged to go searching and showing the following recipes, 9 recipes per page, showing the first 9 in the first page.

-__IMPORTANTE__: Dentro de la Ruta Principal se deben mostrar tanto las recetas traidas desde la API como así también las de la base de datos.
-Debido a que en la API existen alrededor de 5 mil recetas, por cuestiones de performance pueden tomar la simplificación de obtener y paginar las primeras 100.
+__IMPORTANT__: Within the Main Route, both the recipes brought from the API as well as those from the Database must be shown.
+Because there are around 5 thousand recipes in the API, for performance reasons they can simplify obtaining and paging the first 100.

-__Ruta de detalle de receta__: debe contener
+__Recipe Detail Path__: must contain
-- [ ] Los campos mostrados en la ruta principal para cada receta (imagen, nombre, tipo de plato y tipo de dieta)
+- [ ] The fields shown in the main path for each recipe (image, name, type of dish and type of diet)
-- [ ] Resumen del plato
+- [ ] Summary of the dish
-- [ ] Puntuación
+- [ ] Punctuation
-- [ ] Nivel de "comida saludable"
+- [ ] Level of "healthy food"
-- [ ] Paso a paso
+- [ ] Step by step

-__Ruta de creación de recetas__: debe contener
+__Recipe Creation Path__: must contain
-- [ ] Un formulario __controlado__ con los siguientes campos
+- [ ] A __controlled__ form with the following fields
-  - Nombre
+  - Name
-  - Resumen del plato
+  - Summary of the dish
-  - Puntuación
+  - Punctuation
-  - Nivel de "comida saludable"
+  - Level of "healthy food"
-  - Paso a paso
+  - Step by step
-- [ ] Posibilidad de seleccionar/agregar uno o más tipos de dietas
+- [ ] Possibility of selecting / adding one or more types of diets
-- [ ] Botón/Opción para crear una nueva receta
+- [ ] Button / Option to create a new recipe

-#### Base de datos
+#### Database

-El modelo de la base de datos deberá tener las siguientes entidades (Aquellas propiedades marcadas con asterisco deben ser obligatorias):
+The database model must have the following entities (Those properties marked with an asterisk must be mandatory):

-- [ ] Receta con las siguientes propiedades:
+- [ ] Recipe with the following properties:
   - ID: *
-  - Nombre *
+  - Name *
-  - Resumen del plato *
+  - Summary of the dish *
-  - Puntuación
+  - Punctuation
-  - Nivel de "comida saludable"
+  - Level of "healthy food"
-  - Paso a paso
+  - Step by step
-- [ ] Tipo de dieta con las siguientes propiedades:
+- [ ] Type of diet with the following properties:
   - ID
-  - Nombre
+  - Name

-La relación entre ambas entidades debe ser de muchos a muchos ya que una receta puede ser parte de varios tipos de dieta en simultaneo y, a su vez, un tipo de dieta puede contener múltiples recetas distintas.
-Un ejemplo tomado de la API sería el `Strawberry Mango Green Tea Limeade` que es vegetariano, vegano y apto para celíacos, todo al mismo tiempo.
-Pero a su vez existen otras recetas para vegetarianos.
+The relationship between both entities must be many to many since a recipe can be part of several types of diet simultaneously and, in turn, one type of diet can contain multiple different recipes.
+An example taken from the API would be the `Strawberry Mango Green Tea Limeade` which is vegetarian, vegan and suitable for celiacs all at the same time.
+But at the same time there are other recipes for vegetarians.

-__IMPORTANTE__: Pensar como modelar los IDs de las recetas en la base de datos.
-Existen distintas formas correctas de hacerlo pero tener en cuenta que cuando hagamos click en alguna receta, esta puede provenir de la API o de la Base de Datos por lo que cuando muestre su detalle no debería haber ambigüedad en cual se debería mostrar.
-Por ejemplo si en la API la receta `Strawberry Mango Green Tea Limeade` tiene id = 1 y en nuestra base de datos creamos una nueva receta `Medialunas de Manteca` con id = 1, ver la forma de diferenciarlas cuando querramos acceder al detalle de la misma.
+__IMPORTANT__: Think about how to model the recipe IDs in the database.
+There are different correct ways to do it, but keep in mind that when we click on a recipe, it can come from the API or the Database, so when it shows its detail there should be no ambiguity in which it should be shown.
+For example, if in the API the recipe `Strawberry Mango Green Tea Limeade` has id = 1 and in our database we create a new recipe` Medialunas de Manteca` with id = 1, see how to differentiate them when we want to access the detail of the same.

 #### Backend

-Se debe desarrollar un servidor en Node/Express con las siguientes rutas:
+A server must be developed in Node / Express with the following paths:

-__IMPORTANTE__: No está permitido utilizar los filtrados, ordenamientos y paginados brindados por la API externa, todas estas funcionalidades tienen que implementarlas ustedes.
+__IMPORTANT__: It is not allowed to use the filters, ordering and paging provided by the external API, all these functionalities have to be implemented by you.

 - [ ] __GET /recipes?name="..."__:
-  - Obtener un listado de las recetas que contengan la palabra ingresada como query parameter
+  - Get a list of the recipes that contain the word entered as query parameter
-  - Si no existe ninguna receta mostrar un mensaje adecuado
+  - If there is no recipe show a suitable message
 - [ ] __GET /recipes/{idReceta}__:
-  - Obtener el detalle de una receta en particular
+  - Get the detail of a particular recipe
-  - Debe traer solo los datos pedidos en la ruta de detalle de receta
+  - You must bring only the data requested in the recipe detail path
-  - Incluir los tipos de dieta asociados
+  - Include associated diet types
 - [ ] __GET /types__:
-  - Obtener todos los tipos de dieta posibles
+  - Get all possible types of diet
-  - En una primera instancia, cuando no exista ninguno, deberán precargar la base de datos con los tipos de datos indicados por spoonacular [acá](https://spoonacular.com/food-api/docs#Diets)
+  - In the first instance, when none exists, they must preload the database with the data types indicated by spoonacular  [here](https://spoonacular.com/food-api/docs#Diets)
 - [ ] __POST /recipe__:
-  - Recibe los datos recolectados desde el formulario controlado de la ruta de creación de recetas por body
+  - Receive the data collected from the controlled form of the recipe creation route by body
-  - Crea una receta en la base de datos
+  - Create a recipe in the database

 #### Testing
-- [ ] Al menos tener un componente del frontend con sus tests respectivos
+- [ ] At least have a frontend component with its respective tests
-- [ ] Al menos tener una ruta del backend con sus tests respectivos
+- [ ] At least have a backend path with its respective tests
-- [ ] Al menos tener un modelo de la base de datos con sus tests respectivos
+- [ ] At least have a database model with its respective tests